langurmonkey/website-source/content/blog/2021/fuji-x-s10-first-impressions.md

 ## Connectivity

-It has a sound input port and it charges through a USB-C port.
+It has a 3.5 mm mic input jack and it charges through a USB-C port.
 This is a welcome feature compared to the Micro-USB in the LX10 or the Mini-USB in the 40D.
 The camera also supports Bluetooth and WiFi to transfer images wirelessly.
 I still haven't checked whether they implement open protocols or a proprietary app is needed to transfer the files.
 I fear the second option is the correct one though.

 ## Shooting